persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

 <ul>

 <li>
-<a href="https://github.com/persteenolsen/dotnet-8-signup-email-azure-api" target="_blank">The Web API .NET 8 at GitHub</a>
+The source code of the Web API is hosted at Azure Repos / Private access only
 </li>

 <li>